Fees and Financial Support

 Overdue accounts may be referred to a collection agency.

-Students in research-based programs who complete their program of study, including defence and submission of final copies of the thesis/research paper/dissertation to the Graduate Studies Office, by the end of the first month of a term will receive a full refund of tuition fees paid for that term.
+Students who complete their program of study, including defence and submission of final copies of the thesis/cognate essay/research paper/dissertation to the Graduate Studies Office, by the end of the first month of a term will receive a full refund of tuition fees paid for that term.
 Students who complete their program requirements between the first day of the second month of a term and the final date to withdraw from courses without penalty of failure will be granted a tuition refund in accordance with the refund policy of the university (i.e., 45 percent).
 To be eligible for a refund, students must have been registered for the term prior to completion.
 Students returning from inactive status or re-admitted students are ineligible for refunds.

 No defence will be scheduled or held without registration being completed prior to the proposed date of the defence.